Ibiono-Ibom

-Ibiono-Ibom is a Local Government Area of Akwa Ibom State in the south-south region of Nigeria.
+Ibiono-Ibom is a prominent Local Government Area of Akwa Ibom State in the south-south region of Nigeria.
 It has its administrative headquarters at Oko Ita.
-In the early 80's Edet Akpaudo build an outstanding upstairs in Ibiaku Awat Nkang village.
+In the early 1980s, Edet Akpaudo build an outstanding upstairs in Ibiaku Awat Nkang village.

 Geography

 The territorial unit and geographical area addressed and known as Ibiono Ibom, consists of 9 clans, 33 groups, and 193 villages.
-It covers a total land surface of 2761.76 sq. kilometers, with a total estimated population of 385,145.
+It covers a total land surface of 2761.76 sq. kilometres, with a total estimated population of 385,145.

 It is bounded by Odukpani Local Government Area (Cross River State), Arochukwu Local Government Area (Abia State), Itu, Ikono, Uyo and Ini Local Government Areas (Akwa Ibom State).

 Cities and towns

 Oko Ita is the local government headquarters of Ibiono-Ibom.

-A few of many prominent towns include: Obio Ibiono, Okopedi Use Ikot Oku, Idoro, Ididep, Afaha Obio Eno, Ikot Usen, Utit Obio, Ono, Afua, Use Ndon, Ikpanya, Aka Ikot Udo Eno, Ikot Okpoko, Urua Abasi and Itukho.
+Some of the more prominent towns include: Obio Ibiono, Okopedi Use Ikot Oku, Idoro, Ididep, Afaha Obio Eno, Ikot Usen, Utit Obio, Ono, Afua, Use Ndon, Ikpanya, Aka Ikot Udo Eno, Ikot Okpoko, Urua Abasi and Itukho.

 Administrative areas

-Ibiono Ibom is divided into 9 Clans:
+Ibiono Ibom is divided into 9 clans: